 An authorized adventure company makes your job easy.
-Making permits, TIMS, booking tickets might be a headache for many travelers remarkably travel companies can be medicine.
-If you need an authorized company then Nepal Mother House is always in your service.
+Making permits, TIMS, and booking tickets might be a headache for many travelers remarkably travel companies can be medicine.
+If you need an authorized company then Nepal Mother House is always at your service.

 Always remember to plan extra spare days.
 It is better to keep a few days at the end of the trek.
 The weather condition mostly delays flights from Lukla to Kathmandu.
 In some cases, there will not be any flight for a whole day.

 So, extra days for the journey to Everest Base Camp are very important so that you can’t miss the international flights back home.
 Luckily, if you don’t miss any flights then you can have extra days in Nepal.
 You can explore more places and tourist spots.